 A settlement agent will:

 review the title commitment for requirements to obtain a clear, insurable title

 contact a surveyor to have the property surveyed, if you wish or your lender requires it to be done as a condition of the loan;

 coordinate with your insurance agent the hazard (homeowner’s) coverage;

 obtain copies of termite, well and septic reports, oil prorations and similar documents as applicable;

 arrange with your mortgage lender the review of your closing documentation;

 conduct the closing with you, briefly describing the documents you are to sign;

-arrange for keys;
+arrange with the realtors for delivery of keys;

 disburse proceeds to the parties in the transaction according to written instructions.